-You are welcome to use last year's textbook (it is much cheaper), but you must look at the page on the web site dealing with the textbook differences (available from the Resources page).
-The textbook we are using has a purple stripe at the top; last year's textbook has a silver stripe.
+You are welcome to use last year's textbook, but you must look at the page on the web site dealing with the textbook differences (available from the Resources page).
+The textbook we are using has a purple stripe at the top; previous year's textbooks had a silver stripe.